kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 selfies.

-There was no active image selection from my part and no image processing, apart from the raw conversion and the square crop, that was applied the same way to all images.
+There was no active image selection from my part and no image processing, apart from the raw conversion and the square crop that was applied the same way to all images.

 The dataset has many 'setup' shots, where I adjusted the aperture, shutter speed and power of the strobe I used.
-As a result, there are images, that are overexposed by two or even three stops, e.g., as can be seen in the center image of the grid below (**Image[1]**).
+As a result, there are images that are overexposed by two or even three stops, e.g., as can be seen in the center image of the grid below (**Image[1]**).
 A large portion of the image suffers from *clipping*.
-Images that are overexposed by that much have areas in the image, where all pixel values are completely white, that means in RGB values $$(255,255,255)$$.
+Images that are overexposed by that much have areas in the image, where all pixel values are completely white that means in RGB values $$(255,255,255)$$.

-For the deep learning model, that means, that it has less raw input information for these images, when only looking at the information that can gained directly from a pixel.
+For the deep learning model that means that it has less raw input information for these images, when only looking at the information that can gained directly from a pixel.

-These areas could end up being very valuable for the deep learning model, if there is a certain pattern to be found in these over exposed areas, that is useful for classifying the images in 'male' model and 'female' model.
+These areas could end up being very valuable for the deep learning model, if there is a certain pattern to be found in these over exposed areas that is useful for classifying the images in 'male' model and 'female' model.

 **Image[1]**